trheinfels/optophaser-ecad/README.md

-# Optophaser Guitar Pedal
+# Optophaser Guitar Pedal - ECAD

-This repository contains the ECAD files for a four stage optophaser guitar effect pedal designed in KiCad.
+This repository contains the ECAD files for an eight stage optophaser guitar effect pedal designed in KiCad.

 ![Render view of the PCB](images/render.jpg)